Elijah Mizrachi

 Elijah Mizrachi (אליהו מזרחי) (c.
 1455 – 1525 or 1526) was a Talmudist and posek, an authority on Halakha, and a mathematician.
 He is best known for his Sefer ha-Mizrachi, a supercommentary on Rashi's commentary on the Torah.
-He is also known as Re'em (רא״ם), the Hebrew acronym for "Rabbi Elijah Mizrachi", coinciding with the Biblical name of an animal, sometimes translated as "unicorn".
+He is also known as Re'em (רא״ם), the Hebrew acronym for "Rabbi Elijah Mizrachi", coinciding with the Biblical name of an animal, the re'em.

-Biography

-Mizrachi was born in Constantinople; he was of Romaniote origin, meaning that his family was local Greek-speaking, and not from the Spanish exile.
+Mizrachi was born in Constantinople; he was a Romaniote Jew, meaning that his family was local Greek-speaking, and not from the Spanish exile.
 He studied under Elijah ha-Levi and Judah Minz of Padua.
 As a young man, he distinguished himself as a Talmudist, yet he also studied the secular sciences, particularly mathematics and astronomy; he is said to have been the first to derive a method for the extraction of the cube root.
-He also knew Greek and Arabic.
+He also knew Byzantine Greek and Arabic.

 Mizrachi succeeded Moses Capsali (on his death c.
-1495) as Hakham Bashi ("Grand Rabbi") of the Ottoman empire; he held this position for the rest of his life.
+1495) as Hakham Bashi "Grand Rabbi" of the Ottoman Empire; he held this position for the rest of his life.
 As Hakham Bashi he was known for his mild attitude toward the Karaites, an attitude inherited from his teacher Elijah ha-Levi; he even held that it was permissible to teach them Talmud.